rchain/mobile-process-calculi-for-blockchain/README.rst

 How to do the translated
 --------------------------------------------------------------------------------
 If the language you wanna to translate has not been added to the source code.
-Then you should follow the `Add new language` section to create a new language support files.
+Then you should follow the "Add new language" section to create a new language support files.

-If it has been added, then you should use the Poedit(https://poedit.net/download) editor to translate the files in ./locale/<lang>/LC_MESSAGES.
+If it has been added, then you should use the Poedit(https://poedit.net/download) editor to translate the files in "./locale/<lang>/LC_MESSAGES".
 After finishing translation, just commit your code and create a PR.

 Add new language
 --------------------------------------------------------------------------------
 Assume you wanna to add a new language Japanese, then you can find the i18n code of Japanese is 'ja'.

 * ``make gettext``
-* ``sphinx-intl update -p _build/gettext -l ja``, then you will get these directories that contain po files:
+* ``sphinx-intl update -p _build/gettext -l ja``, then you will get these directories "./locale/ja/LC_MESSAGES/" that contain po files
-  - ./locale/de/LC_MESSAGES/
-  - ./locale/ja/LC_MESSAGES/
-* Translate your po files under ./locale/<lang>/LC_MESSAGES/.
+* Translate your po files under "./locale/<lang>/LC_MESSAGES/".
 * make -e SPHINXOPTS="-D language='ja'" html
 Then you will get the translated documentation in the _build/html directory.